Hu Shih: Vernacular style

-One odd thing about Hu Shih and Zhang Shizhao is that Zhang was the biggest 'enemy' of the vernacular style, According to Liang Souming: "Lin Shu and Zhang Shizhao were two most significant people against vernacular style of writing in history".
+Zhang was the biggest 'enemy' of the vernacular style, According to Liang Souming: "Lin Shu and Zhang Shizhao were two most significant people against vernacular style of writing in history".
 But in fact, Hu Shih and Zhang Shizhao had a big age difference; when Zhang was at work in Shanghai, Hu was only a middle school student.

-Hu Shih with the May Fourth Movement
+May Fourth Movement

-Hu Shih was one of the founders of the May Fourth Movement, which led to some people to be a defining moment, marking the beginning of modern China.
+Hu Shih participated in the May Fourth Movement, marking the beginning of modern China.
 Hu had a vision of the May Fourth Movement in China as part of a global shift in philosophy, led by Western countries.
 The global nature of the movement, in Hu's eyes, was particularly important, given China's relatively recent status as a global power.
-During the process of the May Fourth Movement, Hu's political position shifted dramatically.
+During the May Fourth Movement, Hu's political position shifted dramatically.
 As fellow thinkers and students of the movement looked towards socialism, Hu also gained a more favorable view of the collective, centralized organization of groups like the Soviet Union and the Third International.
-After the early 1930s, however, he changed back to his earlier positions, which put more weight on individualism.
+After the early 1930s, he changed back to his earlier positions, which put more weight on individualism.
+Hu then began criticizing communism such as Mao's government and the Soviet Union.
 During the chaotic period this movement developed, Hu felt pessimism and a sense of alienation.

-Towards the end of Hu's life, he expressed disappointment at the politicization of the May Fourth Movement, which he felt was counter to the primarily philosophical and linguistic issues that drove him to find it.
+Towards the end of Hu's life, he expressed disappointment at the politicization of the May Fourth Movement, which he felt was counter to the primarily philosophical and linguistic issues that drove him to participate in it.
 No matter how Hu's position shifted through the course of the Movement, he always put the May Fourth Movement in a global, albeit Eurocentric, context.
 Despite the implications of the May Fourth Movement, Hu Shih ultimately expressed regret that he was unable to play a larger role in his nation's history.